Clippers rebound from 51-point debacle to top Wolves 124-101

 The Clippers led by 20 at halftime and 31 in the third quarter on Williams’ three-point play.
 That’s when they made six 3-pointers, including four in a row, with George hitting two of his three in that stretch.

-Williams’ points came off the bench to go with 12 by Ivica Zubac, helping the Clippers’ backups outscore the Minnesota reserves 56-32.
+Williams’ points came off the bench to go with 12 by Ivica Zubac, helping the Clippers’ backups outscore Minnesota’s reserves 56-32.

+“Zubac was making their team kind of pay for being a smaller team,” Jackson said.
+“He made it easy on us.”

 The Wolves were quicker out of the gate, opening a nine-point lead to start the game.
 The teams were tied once in the second quarter, just before the Clippers’ 31-11 run, including 12 in a row, that extended their lead to 70-50 at the break.

+“They couldn’t stop us after that,” Zubac said.
+“Guys were just more aggressive.
+Our coaching staff made a point that in the game against Dallas we had the least paint drives.
+Our focus was to put the ball on the floor and get into the paint.”

 All 12 Clippers players scored in the game.
-They shot 56% from the field and had 32 assists, equaling their total against Denver on Christmas.
+They shot 56% from the field and had a season-high 32 assists, equaling their total against Denver on Christmas.

 TIP-INS